1981 NBA Finals: Game 3

 With the series back in Houston, Robert Reid, matched up with Larry Bird, would begin to garner attention for his defense on the Celtics star, holding him to three baskets and eight points.
 But, the Celtics would not need Bird's scoring in this one.
 The Rockets shot a paltry 3 for 17 in the second quarter, fell behind by 17, and never recovered.

 The Celtics had six players who scored in double figures, led by Cedric Maxwell with 19 points.
 His teammates, meanwhile, played some pretty good defense of their own, holding the Rockets to 71 points, the lowest output for an NBA team in a Finals game since the Syracuse Nationals scored 71 in the 1955 NBA Finals (which was, incidentally, the year the shot clock was introduced).
-The record low stood until it was embarrassingly shattered by the Utah Jazz in Game 3 of the 1998 Finals when they lost 96–54 to Chicago Bulls.
+The record low stood until it was shattered by the Utah Jazz in Game 3 of the 1998 Finals when they lost 96–54 to Chicago Bulls.